carpentries/instructor-training/episodes/20-checkout.md

 **The purpose of the lesson contribution is to demonstrate that you are prepared to draw upon your experience teaching our lessons to contribute towards their maintenance and improvement in the future.** For this reason, we suggest starting small!
 Consider commenting on an existing issue, fixing a typo if you find one, or contributing a single term to our multilingual glossary.
-If you would like to help us out with something meaningful, have a look at our [Help Wanted page][help-wanted].
+If you would like to help us out with something more substantial, consider selecting an item from our [Help Wanted page][help-wanted].

 ### Eligible Repositories
-Contributions to repositories not managed by The Carpentries, including forks of Carpentries repositories, are not eligible for checkout contributions.
+Contributions to repositories that are not managed by The Carpentries, including forks of Carpentries repositories, are **not** eligible for checkout contributions.
 This is because The Carpentries Code of Conduct does not apply outside of Carpentries spaces.

 We recommend that contributions be directed to: